-Now select the option of Reply with a message to decline the call.
-Now you will again get the option of sending three different messages to the caller.
-You can tap to select the predefined message, or you can customize a message.
-If you want to customize a message, then Go to Custom Option and compose a message.
+Now select the option to Reply with a message to decline the call.
+You will again get the option of sending three letters to the caller.
+You can tap to select a predefined message or customize a message.
+To customize a message, go to the Custom Option and compose a message.

 Settings- > Phone- > Reply with Message